kianoshp/SASS-CSS-Boilerplate/README.md

 5. _variables.scss: this file contains all the variables that is used throughout the SASS CSS files.
 * functions: this folder contains all the SASS functions created.
 Each function will be placed in their own file.
 For ease of use, create an overloaded function that will be easier to type.
-For eaxmple in this boilerplate I have created a function called '_responsive-font-size', I also have a function named 'rfs'.
+For example in this boilerplate I have created a function called "_responsive-font-size", I also have a function named "rfs".
 The naming convention for these files will begin with '_' (underscore)